 - Watch your weight.
 Obesity and added pressure on blood vessels.
 Resulting inactivity can increase a person’s risk for blood clot development.

-- If you’re taking birth control pills, consult with your physician regarding risks of blood clot development.
+- If you’re taking birth control pills, consult with your physician regarding the risks of blood clot development.

 Become familiar with the signs and symptoms of a blood clot.
 Some of those include:

 - A warm sensation in the affected area